Fattcat/IR-Remote/README.md

 # IR-Remote

 ## Connection
+### Also Fully functional as Remote Control for changing colors on LED Lights module

 ### IR Receiver --> D1 Mini esp8266
 - VCC --> 5V (or 3.3V If u want)
 - GND --> GND